-U.S. and foreign agencies has become the new normal and is only likely to increase in the post-pandemic landscape.
-In February 2023, Brazilian President Luiz Inácio Lula da Silva and U.S. President Joseph Biden met in Washington, D.C., and pledged to increase bilateral coordination during a joint appearance.
-This appearance came on the heels of a year that saw historic levels of cross-border cooperation between U.S. and Brazilian authorities that yielded high-profile settlements in 2022 related to bribery schemes in Brazil and other Latin American countries.
+- Supply Chain Relocation From China to Mexico.
+With increasing shipping disruptions and geopolitical fracture, exporters from China have begun setting up operations in Mexico to protect their sales to the US and reduce reliance on factories in Asia.
+These additional touchpoints will give US regulators more potential investigative fodder in the region.
+Geopolitical (US-Sino) tensions coupled with increased presence of Chinese companies in Latin America may further incentivize allocation of US enforcement resources to address China's increased presence in the region. - Increased Cross-Border Cooperation.
+Coordination between US and foreign agencies has become the new normal and is only likely to increase in the post-pandemic landscape.
+In February 2023, Brazilian President Luiz Inácio Lula da Silva and US President Joseph Biden met in Washington, D.C., and pledged to increase bilateral coordination during a joint appearance.
+14 This appearance came on the heels of a year that saw historic levels of cross-border cooperation between US and Brazilian authorities that yielded high-profile settlements in 2022 related to bribery schemes in Brazil and other Latin American countries.
+15

 Recent statements of senior DOJ officials confirm the likelihood of increased cross-border cooperation with Latin American authorities.
-In a November 2022 speech, DOJ Fraud Section Chief Glenn Leon said that with the pandemic waning, DOJ will seek to "create" law enforcement partnerships in countries where none previously existed.10
+In a November 2022 speech, DOJ Fraud Section Chief Glenn Leon said that with the pandemic waning, DOJ will seek to "create" law enforcement partnerships in countries where none previously existed.
+16

-For example, on March 5, 2023, a judge in Ecuador approved corruption charges against 37 individuals, including a former Chinese ambassador, over an alleged bribery scheme to win a contract to build a \$2.5 billion hydroelectric dam.
-Ecuador's attorney general reported that prosecutors issued 10 mutual legal assistance requests for evidence to countries including the United States, Switzerland, Belize, Panama, Spain, and China during their investigation, with every country responding except China.11
+As recently as March 5, 2023, a judge in Ecuador approved corruption charges against 37 individuals, including a former Chinese ambassador, over an alleged bribery scheme to win a contract to build a \$2.5 billion hydroelectric dam.
+Ecuador's attorney general reported that prosecutors issued 10 mutual legal assistance requests for evidence to countries including the US, Switzerland, Belize, Panama, Spain, and China during their investigation, with every country responding except China.

-Availability of Other U.S. Laws to Buttress Anticorruption Efforts.
-The DOJ has increasingly relied on other U.S. criminal laws to reach conduct beyond the purview of the FCPA, such as money laundering or wire and mail fraud.
-The DOJ now commonly charges the alleged provider of a corrupt payment under the FCPA and the alleged recipient with money laundering violations.
-For example, of the 13 individuals criminally charged in 2022, only four were charged with substantive FCPA violations.12

-- Prioritization of Resources.
-DOJ Deputy Attorney General Lisa Monaco announced in September 2022 that the DOJ will request an additional \$250 million from Congress to fund corporate crime initiatives in 2023.13 By way of comparison, the DOJ's entire budget request for FY 2022 for the Criminal Division was \$215.2 million.14 If Congress agrees to fund these corporate crime initiatives, the DOJ will have significantly more resources at its disposal. - SEC Whistleblower Program.
-Under the SEC's program, whistleblowers are eligible for an award of 10 percent to 30 percent of the aggregate monies any U.S. regulator receives, 15 including non-U.S. individuals.
-In FY 2022, the SEC paid approximately \$229 million in whistleblower awards to 103 individuals.
-16 Also in FY 2022, the list of foreign countries from which the highest number of tips originated included Mexico and Brazil.
 17

+- Availability of Other US Laws to Buttress Anti-Corruption Efforts.
+The DOJ has increasingly relied on other US criminal laws to reach conduct beyond the purview of the FCPA, such as money laundering or wire and mail fraud.
+DOJ now commonly charges the alleged provider of a corrupt payment under the FCPA and the alleged recipient with money laundering violations.
+For example, of the 13 individuals criminally charged in 2022, only four were charged with substantive FCPA violations.18 - Prioritization of Resources.
+DOJ Deputy Attorney General Lisa Monaco announced in September 2022 that the DOJ will request an additional \$250 million from Congress to fund corporate crime initiatives in 2023.
+19 By way of comparison, the DOJ's entire budget request for FY 2022 for the Criminal Division was \$215.2 million.
+20 If Congress agrees to fund these corporate crime initiatives, the DOJ will have significantly more resources at its disposal. - SEC Whistleblower Program: Under the SEC's program, whistleblowers are eligible for an award of 10%-30% of the aggregate monies any US regulator receives,21 including non-US individuals.
+In FY 2022, the SEC paid approximately \$229 million in whistleblower awards to 103 individuals.22 Also in

+FY 2022, the list of foreign countries from which the highest number of tips originated included Mexico and Brazil.23

-Tips for Anticorruption Compliance Best Practices
+Tips for Anti-Corruption Compliance Best Practices